stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 person(); // age: 23, name: "stanley"}
 ```

-When you omit the parentheses, it will throw an error.
+When you omit the parentheses, the console will throw an error.

 ```javascript
 var person = () => {age: 23, name: 'stanley'};

 person() // Uncaught SyntaxError: Unexpected token :
 ```

-The error is generated because the interpreter thinks the curly braces are the function's body, and the code inside the curly braces are statements.
+The console throws an error because the interpreter thinks that the curly braces are the function's body, and the code inside the curly braces are statements.

 ## Arrow functions and lexical `this`

 Now we are going to learn how `this` works in an arrow function.

-`this` works differently in an arrow function from `this` in a regular function.
+`this` behavior in an arrow function differs from `this` in a regular function.

 If you do not understand how `this` works in a regular function, I would recommend you learn more about it before proceeding since it is a very important topic in JavaScript.